Why a Guild should never do Scrum...ever!

-I will not deny that Guilds help in one way or another the scaling of Agile, but it's not a complete way to scale Agile.
-For instance, the introduction of Guilds does not manage dependencies between teams by default.
-So what does?
+I will not deny that Guilds help in one way or another the scaling of Agile, but it's still only a part of the way to scale Agile.
+For instance, the introduction of Guilds does not, by default manage dependencies between teams.
+What does, you might wonder?
 The answer is simple:

 Teams manage dependencies between teams.
 How?

 In any way that will work for your teams.
 Common sense and communication are at the basis of tackling this.
 Improving face-to-face communication between depending team members is key.
 The scaling Agile frameworks like Nexus, Less, etc. can help; a lot actually.
 The scaling Agile frameworks are an answer to these kind of scaling challenges.
 Working from a common backlog for instance, creating purpose, define a common goal, etc. are things that help improving communication and cooperation between teams.

 Interested in finding out how that will help your organisation?
 I'd love to help.
 Contact me if you want to learn more.